Ralph Sadler: In the service of Cromwell and the King, 1526 to 1539

-By the time he was 19 Sadler was serving as Thomas Cromwell's secretary, learning about administration, finance and politics.
+By the time he was nineteen Sadler was serving as Thomas Cromwell's secretary, learning about administration, finance and politics.
 In this role, he handled Cromwell's household business and was also involved in drafting and writing his correspondence.
 By 1529 he had become one of Cromwell's most trusted friends and was appointed an executor of his will.
 Between 1525 and 1529, his name appeared in Cromwell's correspondence in connection with the suppression of monasteries.
 It was probably around this time that his talents came to the attention of the king.
 He was granted the manor and lands from the suppressed St Leonard's Priory in Bow.

 It was probably soon after Cromwell's elevation to the peerage, on 9 July 1536, that Sadler was named a gentleman of the Privy Chamber.
-In the same year, he became M.P. for Hindon, Wiltshire and his name also appears in the list of administrators named for Catherine of Aragon's will.
+In the same year, he became MP for Hindon, Wiltshire and his name also appears in the list of administrators named for Catherine of Aragon's will.

 In January 1537, Sadler was sent to Scotland to investigate complaints made by Margaret Tudor, the King's sister, against her third husband, Henry Stewart, 1st Lord Methven, and to improve Anglo-Scottish relations.
 He succeeded in both respects.
 On 1 April 1537, Ralph met James V of Scotland, newly married to Madeleine of Valois, at Rouen.

-The King was pleased with Sadler's work and sent him again to Scotland, this time to discourage the King of Scotland, James V, from accepting Cardinal Beaton's proposed Franco-Scottish alliance.
-Sadler failed in that respect, but the King was nonetheless impressed with his work.
-In 1539 he was elected knight of the shire (MP) for Middlesex.
+Henry VIII was pleased with Sadler's work and sent him again to Scotland with a gift of horses.
+He was intended to discourage James V from accepting Cardinal Beaton's proposed Franco-Scottish alliance.
+Sadler failed in that respect, but Henry VIII was nonetheless impressed with his work.
+As a New Year's Day gift in 1539, Sadler gave Henry VIII a gold signet ring with a dial.
+Later in that year, he was elected knight of the shire (MP) for Middlesex.